webplatform/docs/css/selectors/pseudo-classes/target/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
+{{Summary_Section|The <tt>:target</tt> pseudo-class (note the ":") represents an element in the current document, if any, that has id attribute set to a name that is matching the fragment identifier of the current URI.

-{{Summary_Section|Refer in the current document to a section that has a matching id}}
+Refer in the current document to a section that has a matching id }}
 {{CSS_Selector
 |Content=Some URIs refer to a location within a resource.
 This kind of URI ends with a "number sign" (<tt>#</tt>) followed by an anchor identifier (called the fragment identifier).

 URIs with fragment identifier links to a certain element within the document, known as the target element.
-For instance, here is a URI pointing to an anchor named <tt>section_2</tt> in an HTML document  (e.g. <tt>&lt;div id="section_2"&gt;...&lt;/div&gt;</tt>), and we can refer to it with its matching URI <tt>http://example.com/html/top.html#section_2</tt>

-A target element can be represented by the <code>:target</code> pseudo-class.
+This is how we can get directly to a section of a page without searching manually.

+It is possible to target any targeted element and style it differently through CSS.

+Let us say you have a section in a document called "<tt>foo</tt>" (e.g. <tt>&lt;div id="foo"&gt;...&lt;/div&gt;</tt>), and you want to style it differently when it gets linked.
+You can scroll directly to that page fragment AND style it.
+In our example, a matching URI would need to have <tt>#foo</tt> in the address bar (e.g. <tt>http://example.com/some/page.html#foo</tt>).

+Any element can be a target, as long as it has the <tt>id=".."</tt> attribute set, and the current URI matches it.
+To use the selector, we use the <code>:target</code> pseudo-class notation.
 If the document's URI has no fragment identifier, then the document has no target element.

 == Using the selector ==

 To use the selector, append the pseudo selector (<tt>:target</tt>) after a selector string.

 <syntaxHighlight lang="css">